 Has your dog lost interest in their old, boring KONG?
 There are more ways than you think to rejuvenate your dogs love for their KONG.

 At a very young age, dogs have a natural instinct to chew.
 While their teeth are moving and pushing through their gums, they instinctively chew to help speed up the process and loosen baby teeth quicker.

-Kongs are a soft rubber material that is less painful to chew on than hard nylon toys and can curb the desire to chew destructively on household items.
-Freeze your puppies Kong to provide even more pain relief.
+The KONG is a soft rubber material that is less painful to chew on than hard nylon toys and can curb the desire to chew destructively on household items.
+Freeze your puppies KONG to provide even more pain relief.